Zelensky thanks King Charles for ‘inspirational’ letter sent to mark Independence Day

 A government spokesperson said: “We stand in solidarity with the Ukrainian people, including those who have made a second home here in the UK, in the face of continued Russian aggression.”

-The warm exchange of words between Mr Zelesnky and King Charles came as the Ministry of Defence announced an extension to Operation Interflex, the scheme through said the British military trains Ukrainian soldiers, until the end of 2026.
+The warm exchange of words between Mr Zelesnky and King Charles came as the Ministry of Defence announced an extension to Operation Interflex, the scheme that sees the British military train Ukrainian soldiers, until the end of 2026.

 More than 50,000 troops have already been trained in Britain, the government says.